sfdeloach/learn-angular/README.md

 ```
 encapsulation: ViewEncapsulation.None // Native and Emulated are also options (Emulated is the default)
 ```
 **Local reference** is a feature to gain access to elements in the template for use in another location in the template or for use in the TypeScript file.
 This can be used in lieu of two-way databinding since it may only be necessary to read a value when a particular event occurs.
 Local references were seen briefly before in the course during the discusson on structural directives (if-else templates) and are defined with a hash mark.
-After defining a local reference, the hash mark is no longer used, and in this example, the model gains access to this HTMLInputElement object when it is passed in the `onAddServer()` method call:
+After defining a local reference, the hash mark is no longer used.
+In this example, the model gains access to this HTMLInputElement object when it is passed in the `onAddServer()` method call:
 ```
 <input type="text" class="form-control" #serverNameInput>
 ...
 <button (click)="onAddServer(serverNameInput)">Add Server</button>
 ```
-**@ViewChild()** - another way to get access to html elements besides local references plus it does not depend on being passed via a method argument as illustrated above.
-This method only works on a model and view in the same component:
+**@ViewChild()** - this is another technique to gain access to html elements besides local references.
+It also has the advantage of not depending on being first passed via a method argument as illustrated above.
+This technique only works on a model and view in the same component:
 ```
 (html file - located in component A)
 <input type="text" class="form-control" #serverContentInput>
 ```
 ```
-(ts file - located in component B)
+(ts file - also located in component A)
 @Component({...})
 export class CockpitComponent {
   @ViewChild('serverContentInput') contentInput: ElementRef;